amitp-ai/UCSDX_Mini_Projects/ReadMe.md

 6. **data_wrangling_at_scale_with_spark_6-4-1 (PySpark)**
 	"For this project, you will continue using Databricks and work with real-world datasets from NASA HTTP logs.
 The purpose of this project is to become familiar with both structured and unstructured data, analyze large-scale data with Spark, practice more advanced wrangling and cleaning techniques, and try your hand at data transformation."

+	This is a good project on doing ETL at scale using Pyspark.
+In particular, a large dataset containing over 3 million records of web server logs is downloaded (i.e. extracted/sourced) from NASA's website.
+Each record is a raw string that is transformed into 7 distinct columns/fields using Regular Expressions.
+The dataset is further transformed by dropping/imputing null values.
+Finally the data is saved (i.e. loaded) in two different formats, csv and json, for future use.